 If you were previously registered as a Nurse Practitioner in PEI within the last 3 years, you can apply for reinstatement of your registration, using the Reinstatement application form.

-If you were previously registered as a Nurse Practitioner in PEI beyond the last 3 years, you must complete a new application for registration.
+If you were previously registered as a Nurse Practitioner in PEI beyond the last 3 years, you must complete a new application for registration - UPEI grad, if educated at UPEI; or a new application for registration.

 Registration application form for a Registered Nurse coming to PEI for a short period or a special purpose and is registered in another Canadian province or territory as their home jurisdiction.